Putah Creek above Berryessa Reservoir

 Stretch: Middletown to Berryessa Reservoir

-Difficulty: Class IV+ with long class II stretches
+Difficulty: Class IV+ brush with long class II stretches

 Distance: 16 miles, 1 or 2 days